 Mutual Fund Returns when Fund Managers move out or are changed…?

-Performance of a mutual fund is also due to the manager managing it.
+The performance of a mutual fund is also due to the manager managing it.
 If a mutual fund manager who is responsible for the brilliant returns of the fund resigns or is replaced, the performance of that fund is bound to be affected.

 The new mutual fund manager may not be able to yield the same performance.
 If you’re not aware of the change in the fund management, betting on past mutual fund returns won’t be safe.